flant/shell-operator/docs/src/HOOKS.md

 The hook receives "Event"-type binding context on Kubernetes event and it contains more fields:
 - `watchEvent` — the possible value is one of the values you can use with `executeHookOnEvent` parameter: "Added", "Modified" or "Deleted".
 - `object` — a JSON dump of the full object related to the event.
-It contains an exact copy of the corresponding field in [WatchEvent](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#watchevent-v1-meta) response, so it's the object state **at the moment of the event** (not at the moment of the hook execution).
+It contains an exact copy of the corresponding field in [WatchEvent][watch-event] response, so it's the object state **at the moment of the event** (not at the moment of the hook execution).
 - `filterResult` — the result of `jq` execution with specified `jqFilter` on the above mentioned object.
 If `jqFilter` is not specified, then `filterResult` is omitted.

 The hook receives existed objects on startup for each binding with "Synchronization"-type binding context: